rohitisog/monad/README.md

 # Roll Dice Game - Solidity & React (ethers.js) 🎲

 ## Project Overview
 The **Roll Dice Game** is a blockchain-based luck game where players roll a dice (0-36, ⭐, 👻) up to **5 times per day** to earn points.
-Players can progress through different **milestone tiers** (Bronze, Silver, Gold, OG) based on their accumulated points.
+Players can progress through different **milestone tiers** (Bronze, Silver, Gold, Platinum, Diamond, OG) based on their accumulated points.
 The game is built using:

 - **Solidity**: Smart contract logic for dice rolls, point calculation, milestone tracking, and daily resets.
 - **React (ethers.js)**: Frontend for **wallet connection, dice rolling, real-time stats**, and **contract interactions**.